rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

             return spte;
     }

-`kvm_mmu_set_ept_masks` gets called in the module initialization, which is not shown in the ftrace output I posted in here.
+`kvm_mmu_set_ept_masks` gets called in the module initialization, which is not shown in the ftrace output we posted in here.
 The execution path looks something like this:

     - vmx_init [vmx.c] // module_init(vmx_init)
         - kvm_init [kvm_main.c]